Amy59/Amy59/README.md

 - 👋 Hi, I’m @Amy59
 - 👀 I’m interested in Cloud Technologies
-- 🌱 I’m currently learning Security+
+- 🌱 I’m currently learning Cloud
-- 💞️ I’m looking to collaborate on Playbooks AZ Sen
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---